Logan007/pucr/README.md

 ``./pucr < ivanova.bin > ivanova.bin.pu.upu``

 Hopefully, the two files are identical then.
 So far, a following `diff ivanova.bin ivanova.bin.pu.upu` has never complained yet.

-~~`!!!` Something strange has happened since the latest additions: Some (but way not all) files do not get (un)compressed correctly.
-It seems to hit especially text files.
-That will require some in depth debugging.
-Just be warned. `!!!`~~ (fixed)

 Any hint or support is welcome – just leave an _Issue_!